ralsina/clusterhat-saltstack/README.md

 Setup the controller and the NFS boot data for the workers.
 This will take a while:

-* `salt-ssh -i -v -l trace -thin-extra-modules=salt 'pacman' state.apply controller`
+* `salt-ssh -i -v -l trace --thin-extra-modules=salt 'pacman' state.apply controller`
 * `salt-ssh -i pacman -r 'sudo reboot'`
 * `salt-key -L` and repeat until `pacman` is booted and you see a key called `pacman` as `Unaccepted`